liblava/liblava/doc/Guide.md

 data, they will be represented by 24 vertices.
 Otherwise, only 8 vertices will be initialized.

-Due to various bugs in MSVC, these fields can only be initialized by `create_mesh()` if the vertex struct is `lava::vertex`.
-This will be amended when MSVC is more stable for C++20 compilation.
+Due to various bugs in the MSVC compiler, mesh generation is somewhat more complicated when using CMake's Visual Studio generator.

-To generate them when using MSVC, three additional template arguments are required to specify that the fields exist.
+To generate them when building with MSVC, three additional template arguments are required to specify that the fields exist.
 These follow in the same order as the previous arguments.
-The complete definition of `create_mesh()` is:
+The complete definition of `create_mesh()` in this case is:

 ```c++
 template<typename T = lava::vertex, bool generate_color = true,